 Take a Studio Tour at Pinewood

 Pinewood Film Studios is where the magic happens.
 But seeing the studios is no easy task.
-They’re rarely open to the public – but they do do occasional (very cool) tours.
+They’re rarely open to the public – but they do occasional (very cool) tours.
 Register on their site to be notified when the next one’s running.

 Watch a Cricket Match at Lord’s

 How do you feel about cricket?
 If it’s not your cup of tea, you’ll probably want to skip this.
 Your loss – watching a game of cricket at Lord’s is one of the quintessential London summer pastimes.
-Bring your strawberries and cream, and the champagne of course, and settle in to watch the classic game.

 See a Play at The National Theatre